Skip to main content

 Weather resources

-It’s beyond the scope of this page to provide you with links to all the tools available to help assess the weather at Mission Ridge.
+It’s beyond the scope of this page to provide you with links to all the tools available to help assess the weather at Mission Peak.
 There are many sources for weather forecasts such as Windy, XCSkies, National Weather Surface Area Forecast Discussion, and NWS Point Forecast to get you started.

 For real-time conditions, the Mission Cam is a good place to look.
 There is also a cam at the top of Ed Levin which is of limited value, but still worth mentioning.
 Additionally, there’s a wind sensor at the top of Mt.
-Alison (just south of Mission Ridge, but about 600′ higher than launch), weather balloon reading (Skew-T) from Oakland, and a profiler at Ft.
+Alison (just south of Mission Peak, but about 600′ higher than launch), weather balloon reading (Skew-T) from Oakland, and a profiler at Ft.
 Ord.

 Call (510) 881-1121 to report an emergency or crime in progress inside of Mission Peak Regional Park